 Villanova University's secondary teacher education program is approved by the Pennsylvania Department of Education as satisfying the requirements for teacher certification in 14 subject areas.
 Students with majors in departments other than Education and Counseling may be admitted to the teacher education program upon the approval of the Undergraduate Committee.
-Students admitted to the teacher education program must complete the same requirements as Education majors, including three, one-credit workshops in special education, and student teaching.
+Students admitted to the teacher education program must complete the same requirements as Education majors, including courses in ELL, special education, and student teaching.